OlgaBochkaryova/website/content/cookbook.md

 **🔧 Tool** [MrBayes](https://github.com/NBISweden/MrBayes/tree/v3.2.7a) ([paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3329765/)) - a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
 MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.

 **🔧 Tool** [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) ([paper](https://academic.oup.com/mbe/article/24/8/1586/1103731)) - a package of programs for phylogenetic analyses of DNA and protein sequences using maximum likelihood (ML).
 The programs may be used to compare and test phylogenetic trees, but their main strengths lie in the rich repertoire of evolutionary models implemented, which can be used to estimate parameters in models of sequence evolution and to test interesting biological hypotheses.

+## GO enrichment

+**📦 R Package** [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) ([documentation]()) - a tool set for testing GO terms while accounting for the topology of the GO graph.
+Different test statistics and different methods for eliminating local similarities and dependencies between GO terms can be implemented and applied.

 ## visualization